michobc/Lab5_UMS/README.md

 - not enrolled in the class given,
 => Teacher will specify the coeficient of the grade, the handler will calculate the given value on 20 and add it to the average on 20.

+Chain of 3 Handlers:
+- set grade check student and class,
+- update average
+- check if can apply for france

 # Michel BOU CHAHINE
 ## inmind.ai